 There is also a lack of uniformity in the application of other factors that can influence sentencing.
 For example, the number of victims of the offences for which convictions were handed down was decisive for the sentencing in the Sneep cases, but in another judgment this aspect was ignored when it came to sentencing.
 The duration of the offence in human trafficking cases is treated relatively consistently in the grounds for sentencing, but it is, naturally, also important for the duration of the human trafficking offence to be established in a consistent manner.
-The average duration of the longest-lasting human trafficking offence in relation to sexual exploitation, was roughly a year in 2010.
+The average duration of the longest-lasting human trafficking offence in each conviction, in cases of both sexual and other forms of exploitation, was roughly a year in 2010.
 The longest-lasting human trafficking offence in relation to sexual exploitation was almost 51⁄2 years and with other forms of exploitation just over three years.
 As regards the duration of the offence as a contributing factor in determining the sentence, the courts sometimes only consider the period during which a victim was actually exploited in prostitution and leave aside the period of recruitment and transport.
 However, human trafficking starts with the recruitment of the victims.
 It is therefore also important to carefully review the period during which the offence is committed.